Oliveryjl/CarbonX-Terminal/README.md

 The project addresses critical inefficiencies in traditional carbon markets by leveraging blockchain as a "Single Source of Truth."
 We demonstrate how Digital MRV and AMM-based trading can transform voluntary carbon markets.

 ## ✨ Core Features
-* **Institutional Onboarding:** Secure node initialization for environmental entities.
+* **Institutional Onboarding:** Secure node initialization for environmental entities via credential verification.
-* **Global Market Oracle:** Real-time price tracking for Malaysia BCX and EU ETS.
+* **Global Market Oracle:** Real-time price tracking and arbitrage simulation between Malaysia BCX and EU ETS.
 * **Advanced dMRV Simulation:** Automated biomass scanning using satellite data for verified token minting.
-* **Atomic Swap Engine:** Decentralized exchange simulation with instant liquidity.
+* **Atomic Swap Engine:** Decentralized exchange simulation with instant liquidity and P&L tracking.
 * **Proof of Burn:** Permanent retirement protocol with generated on-chain certificates to prevent double counting.
-* **Multi-Modal Interface:** Seamless switching between English, 中文, and Bahasa Melayu with adaptive Dark/Light themes.
+* **Multi-Modal Interface:** Seamless switching between English, 中文, and Bahasa Melayu with adaptive themes.

 ## 🛠️ Assignment Task Alignment
-This project fulfills the requirements for Section 6 (Critical Evaluation) and the Optional Bonus (Prototype/Demo) of the course coursework:
+This project fulfills the requirements for Section 6 (Critical Evaluation) and the Optional Bonus (Prototype/Demo) of the G0253 coursework:

 | Section | Content | Assignment Requirement |
 | :--- | :--- | :--- |